Alex Tabarrok

 Alexander Taghi Tabarrok (born November 11, 1966) is a Canadian-American economist.
+Tabarrok is a professor at Virginia's George Mason University and Bartley J. Madden Chair in Economics at the school's Mercatus Center.

 With Tyler Cowen, he co-authors the economics blog Marginal Revolution.
 Tabarrok and Cowen have also ventured into online education with Marginal Revolution University.

-Tabarrok is a professor at Virginia's George Mason University and Bartley J. Madden Chair in Economics at the school's Mercatus Center.
-In addition, Tabarrok is director of research for the Oakland, California based think tank the Independent Institute.
-He is the son of the late mechanical engineering professor Behrooz (Bez) Tabarrok.
+From 1999 until 2013 he was director of research for the Independent Institute, an Oakland, California based think tank.

-His doctoral studies were done at George Mason University where he received his Ph.D. in 1994.
+He completed his undergraduate studies at the University of Victoria in Canada and received his Ph.D. from George Mason University in 1994.

 He has done work on dominant assurance contracts, law and economics, and health economics.
-He has two sons named Connor and Maxwell Tabarrok.

 In 2012, journalist David Brooks called Tabarrok one of the most influential bloggers on the political right, writing that he is among those who "start from broadly libertarian premises but do not apply them in a doctrinaire way."